hud987/DistributedRouters/README.md

 <p align="center"><img src="readmeFiles/menuBottom.png?raw=true" /></p>

-* __Messaging Order:__ This list shows the order in which nodes will send packets, with the next node to send a node highlighted.
+* __Messaging Order:__ This list shows the order in which nodes will send packets, with the next node to send a packet highlighted.
 Nodes can be dragged to edit the messaging order.
-The current index will always stay the same, but different nodes can be placed in that index.
+The highlighted index will always stay the same, but different nodes can be placed in that index.

 * __Messaging Buttons:__ These buttons under the messaging order simulate sending a various number of packets.